 If your survival job isn’t within the industry, don’t fret.
 You’re allowed to have other interests as an actor, and those skills and interests will only serve to help you be more well-rounded as a performer.

-As we already discussed, two of the most important factors are flexibility and finding a job you can tolerate without wanting to pull out your hair.
+As we already discussed, two of the most important factors for actors to consider when looking for a survival job are flexibility and finding a job you can tolerate without wanting to pull out your hair.
 As Michelle Dyer, Backstage Expert and creator of the podcast “Survival Jobs for Actors” says, “You don’t want to let your survival job get in the way of auditioning.
 You don’t want it to get in the way of what you came to the city to do, so that’s a big pitfall that I see a lot.”

 No survival job is perfect (it’s a survival job after all!), so it’s all about finding the balance that’s right for you.